mkh-user/Elementum/README.md

+> [!Important]
+> This project is currently inactive until I find time to redesign it or an active contributor.
+Please do not use it.
+You can support the project by starring it 🌟 so I know that people care about it and I can prioritize it.
+Also, please see [my other projects](https://github.com/mkh-user), I'm mostly focusing on those right now.
+>
+> If you would like to help develop this extension, I would greatly appreciate it!
+You can open an issue and state this.

 # Welcome to the Elementum III Project!

 Elementum III is a powerful Godot 4 plugin that streamlines the download and management of additional features directly within your editor, eliminating the need for separate plugin managers.